This new 2018 iPhone may cost half the price of an iPhone X

-A more affordable iPhone may be heading our way: Apple is rumored to be releasing a 6.1-inch iPhone in the fall priced as low as $550.
+A more affordable iPhone may be heading our way: Apple is rumored to release a 6.1-inch iPhone in the fall priced as low as $550.

 That tidbit comes from KGI analyst and frequent Apple commentator Ming-Chi Kuo by way of MacRumors.